Fadhilah-Akbar/E-Commerce/README.md

 # E-Commerce
 Build Web Service with .Net Framework Core 6.

+if you have an idea pleas message me in my social media.

+Thanks

+This Wev Service Version 1
 V1.01